photo credit: rawpixel

 - Provide a bulleted summary of key information.
 Bulleted points are also useful to visually identify key points and provide white space in the email.
 White space gives the brain a break and allows it to more easily process information.
 The summary allows the person short on time to glean the information she requires immediately.

 - Provide details below.
 Following the summary points, add detail for those who crave detail.
-Detail may be background of the issue at hand.
+Detail may be the background of the issue at hand.
 Detail may be research that supports the points.
 Detail may be factors that contribute to the decision.
 Providing details serve those who crave research and data and it documents the rationale behind your thinking.

 Tone.
 Unless you are writing to someone you know well – very well – strike a professional tone.
 No sarcasm, no dry humor, no witty comeback as this writing style is heavily dependent on the readers’ interpretation.
 Plus, email is an official document.
 Always consider that someone else may read it.
 Be professional.